-We study how place influences health with attention to food and energy systems.
-To inform practitioners, our research has a strong policy focus in working with communities to measure what matters to communities values.
-More broadly, our work informs a growing transdisciplinary research agenda to form a ‘Science of Cities’ that can model and predict how urban form impacts communities and vice versa.
+We study how place influences health with attention to community planning efforts.
+Our research has a strong policy focus in working with communities to measure what matters to communities.
+More broadly, our work informs a growing transdisciplinary research agenda to form a ‘Science of Cities’ that can model and predict how communities shape urban areas, and how urban areas, in turn, impact surrounding land uses and vice versa.
 Dr. Brinkley’s expertise in urban planning (PhD) imbues our research with a focus on spatial methodologies and place-based participatory planning.
 Her veterinary training (VMD) underpins a One Health approach that considers health shared among humans, animals and the environment.

-Our research is supported by the National Science Foundation, PEW Charitable Trust and the National Institute of Health.
+Our research is supported by the National Science Foundation, PEW Charitable Trust, United States Department of Agriculture, and the National Institute of Health.

 We investigate public health outcomes from the built, natural, and food environments in order to guide health policy.
 Over recent years, research has displayed the disparity in healthy food access for low-income neighborhoods.
 There are quantified negative health outcomes associated with poor diets, including high instances of obesity and other diet-related disease.